wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 a new `case x` branch to the big `switch` statement that handles escaped sequences.
 Within that branch, we just check whether the current input is from `stdin` or from the named pipe, and then use `dup2()` to redirect input to the other one.

+**Dynamically Adding Features**

+One of the nicest things about QEMU plugins is that they are simply dynamically loadable shared object files, indicating that we can also import functions from the plugins to enrich QEMU features.
+By default, QEMU expects the plugin to export two symbols.
+The first is `qemu_plugin_install()`, which is the plugin's initialization routine that will be called when it is loaded.
+The second is `qemu_plugin_version`, which is an integer typed global variable that declares the expected API version from QEMU.
+QEMU plugin loader will check this version to ensure that a compatible API is implemented.
+As of the time of writing, QEMU supports API version 1, which is defined as a macro `QEMU_PLUGIN_VERSION`, in file `include/qemu/qemu-plugin.h`